Data Storage Organisation

 (ensures that all non-masked bits get enabled) options, for instance:

-Alternatively, it might be more convenient to use the newgrp
+And finally, when working on projects it might sometimes be more convenient to use the newgrp

 and/or sg